Flag of Cusco

-The official flag of Cusco has seven horizontal stripes of color: red, orange, yellow, green, sky blue, blue, and violet.
+The official flag of the Peruvian city of Cusco has seven horizontal stripes of color: red, orange, yellow, green, sky blue, blue, and violet.
 This rainbow flag was introduced to Peru in 1973 by Raúl Montesinos Espejo, in recognition of the 25th anniversary of his Tawantinsuyo Radio station.
 As the flag's popularity grew, Cusco mayor Gilberto Muñiz Caparó declared it an official emblem in 1978.
-Since 2021, the official flag has also featured the golden Echenique's sun (es:Sol de Echenique).
+Since 2021, the official flag has also featured the golden Sol de Echenique.

 Other meaning

 In addition to being the city flag and a co-official flag of the Department of Cuzco, a seven-color flag has different uses depending on the context.
 It is used as the flag for Quechua languages, popular, but unofficial national flag of the Quechua people and flag representing the Inca heritage in general.
 Quechuans in South Bolivia (Kolla) used this flag, but in recent years the symbol of Chakana has become more popular in Bolivia.
 Its use as an Inca heritage flag is controversial due to its non-historic nature.
 Nevertheless, its use shows respect for the history of the Inca Empire.